SB-444

 Plain Language

-AI tools may participate in utilization review processes — including automating tasks and reducing administrative burdens — but may not issue an adverse determination to a patient on their own.
-Before any adverse determination is issued, a natural person qualifying as a private review agent or utilization review entity must conduct the utilization review, and a clinical peer must participate in that review.
-The clinical peer's judgment is supreme: AI may never override or supersede it.
-This effectively requires human-in-the-loop review with clinical peer participation for every adverse coverage decision, while permitting AI to support non-adverse and administrative functions.
+Private review agents and utilization review entities may use AI tools to assist with utilization review tasks, but AI may not issue an adverse determination to a patient on its own.
+Before any adverse determination is issued, a qualified natural person must conduct a utilization review with clinical peer participation.
+The clinical peer's judgment is supreme — AI may never override it.
+This effectively requires human-in-the-loop review with clinical peer sign-off for every adverse coverage decision, while permitting AI to support administrative and analytical functions short of the final adverse determination.

 Statutory Text